 How to Apply

-Once you've identified a faculty member as a prospective advisor, you need to initiate contact with him or her.
-This should be done as soon as possible after the decision, but no later than the deadline for turning in the DMP Application Form.
+Once you've identified a faculty member as a prospective advisor, you must initiate contact with her or him.
 A face-to-face discussion is preferred for discussing the possibility of supervising your thesis.
-Most faculty members are reluctant to supervise a thesis if they have not met the student in person.

 Here are some things to keep in mind during your meeting: